-You may see some findings in the Security Command Center dashboard while the initial scan is taking place but before the onboarding process is complete.
+You may see some findings in the Security Command Center dashboard while initial scans are taking place but before the onboarding process is complete.

 Preliminary findings are accurate and actionable, but they are not comprehensive.
 Using these findings for a compliance assessment within the first 24 hours is not recommended.

 Changes made within your organization or project, such as moving resources or, for organization-level activations, adding new folders and projects and moving resources, usually won't significantly impact resource discovery time or the runtime of scans.
 However, some scans proceed on set schedules, which determine how quickly Security Command Center detects changes.

 - Event Threat Detection and Container Threat Detection: these services run in real time when they are turned on and immediately detect new or changed resources, such as clusters, buckets, or logs, in enabled projects.